a20351766/udo.1.4.0/docs/source/couchdb_as_state_database.rst

          # but may degrade query response time.
          warmIndexesAfterNBlocks: 1

-CouchDB hosted in docker containers supplied with Hyperledger Fabric have the capability of setting the CouchDB username and password with environment variables passed in with the ``COUCHDB_USER`` and ``COUCHDB_PASSWORD`` environment variables using Docker Compose scripting.
+CouchDB hosted in docker containers supplied with Hyperledger UDO have the capability of setting the CouchDB username and password with environment variables passed in with the ``COUCHDB_USER`` and ``COUCHDB_PASSWORD`` environment variables using Docker Compose scripting.

-For CouchDB installations outside of the docker images supplied with Fabric, the
+For CouchDB installations outside of the docker images supplied with UDO, the
 `local.ini file of that installation
 <http://docs.couchdb.org/en/2.1.1/config/intro.html#configuration-files>`__